storyfeet/bob_cards_elm/rules.md

 Overview
 --------

-Set in the early settlement of the Americas, players may compete, or works together, to go as far west as possible.
+Set in the early settlement of the Americas, players may compete, or work together, to travel West and complete a given mission.
 All while managing supplies, exhaustion and injuries, and staying safe from Bandits.

-Each player maintains a deck of cards with various actions available.
-During the day phase of the game players play cards to perform actions.
+During the day phase of the game players play cards from their own deck to perform actions.
 They may also buy cards to gain abilities or perform their own character abilities.

-Once all players have run out actions and passed, during the night the bandits will take their turn, and the trade row will upate.
+During the night the bandits will take their turn, maybe even attack the players, and the trade row will upate.

-Then each player draws cards, and the cycle begins again.
+Day follows night until the players either:

+* Complete their mission
+* Run out of time
+* Die of Exhaustion

 Winning and Scoring
 -------------------

 The game is won by reaching the end of the score track first.
-Players score points by performing actions on the map.

 The way you score points depends on the mission you are playing, but common ways are :